malsyned/ienum/README.md

 NOTE: **ienum** is currently limited to creating enumerations whose members start at 0 and go up sequentially.

+[//]: # (This is because names in the names array are looked up by value and populated sequentially.
+We might need to grow a hash table implementation if we wanted more flexibility around this without either risking massive amounts of wasted space or name lookups that are linear on the value being looked up.)

 # Using #

 To create an introspectable enumeration, you will need a `.c`/`.h` file pair for it.
 Note that **ienum** only supports one introspectable enumeration per file.